+When I was a single parent, I used some social fund grants to furnish our home as far as I could.
+I also had to use Provident loans and buy-to-rent furniture as buying outright was way too expensive, but the fees and interest were really high, and I couldn’t keep up with the repayments.
 Things got better when I met my husband, but when he was diagnosed with a disability and couldn’t work, we ended up being declared bankrupt and lost everything.
 It takes such a long time to come away from bankruptcy: your bank account is closed, and it’s difficult to open another one.
 We had to use a Post Office account which only allowed the use of standing orders rather than Direct Debits, which really limited our options.

 Now, we live hand-to-mouth.
 It’s just a daily struggle.
 Catalogues are a lifeline – I use them for Christmas and for clothing.
 Paying in instalments feels more affordable, even if you have to pay more.
 I bite the bullet and use them because there’s no other way.
 If my washing machine broke down, or my cooker stopped working, I’d have to buy through catalogues – I can’t get credit in-store.

 Pre-payment meters are installed in all council properties, so you have no option to change supplier.
 I’ve never known anything but pre-payment meters.
 You also need credit checks to set-up Direct Debits – almost everything is credit-checked – and so if you fail, you’re left with the basics.
 I have outstanding debt on credit cards.
 At the moment, this is on hold because of my disability, but it’ll need to be paid in the future, and it makes me feel sick to think about it.